gunpowder003/M5Stack-Core2/examples/tilt_maze/README.md

 2. Press Button A (Left) to reset the maze

-You can change the parameter to make it more challenging
+You can change the parameters below to make it more challenging:

 BALL PROPERTIES
 ball_radius = 8